 BENEFITS OF INCIDENT MANAGEMENT

-Good incident management software will give KPIs to help the concerned team dramatically reduce incident response time.
+A good incident management software will give KPIs to help the concerned team dramatically reduce incident response time.

 However, it must be noted that KPIs themselves will not solve your problems.
-Still, they will assist you in identifying the source of the problem and directing your efforts toward digging more profound into the appropriate areas.
+Still, they will assist you in identifying the source of the problem and directing your efforts toward digging more profound in the appropriate areas.

 Here are some benefits of incident management: